How to Build a Successful Team

 Your supply chain must not be interrupted.
 I have seen suppliers cut off their services or product to business owners who have been disrespectful or poorly behaved.
 Supply chain disruptions to businesses has a detrimental effect.

 Try and seek as many as 2-3 suppliers to mitigate your risk, provide you with greater bargaining power, and ensure your business does not rely on just one.
+This is especially important if you run on a JIT production strategy.
 Ensure your supplier is not your competitor.
 Get a feel of what sort of business model they have been running and intend to run in future.
 Be careful of the power that suppliers can have over you.

 On Time Payment